HR reporting can provide your business with critical insight into your workforce and how it operates.

 Tracking key attributes of your workforce can help your leadership team make important decisions about your business.
 By keeping tabs on employee performance, attendance, turnover and other helpful metrics, you can see how well your staff is contributing to your organization's goals.

-One way to keep track of all this data is through human resources (HR) reporting, which can ultimately save your business time, money and energy.
+The best HR software providers keep track of all this data is through human resources (HR) reporting, which can ultimately save your business time, money and energy.

 What is HR reporting?